 CGWM will monitor equality information regarding recruitment.
 The purpose of monitoring data enables CGWM to meet its legal obligations.
 CGWM is extremely aware of the need to provide a comprehensive service for all and to this end; CGWM monitors the resources and facilities available at every venue it uses.

-(Prepared under the Welsh Language Act 1993 and reviewed following the 2012 Act)
+(Prepared under the Welsh Language Act 1993 and reviewed following the 2011 Welsh language Measure)

 This policy sets out how Canolfan Gerdd Williams Mathias adopts the principle of treating the Welsh and English Language on a basis of equality.
 Wales is a bilingual country and as an organisation, we recognise the benefits of providing good quality Welsh language services.
 According to the 2011 Census.
 65% of Gwynedd’s population are Welsh speakers.
 It’s important that these Welsh speakers, in addition to children and adults who are learning Welsh are offered provision through the medium of Welsh at CGWM.

 Canolfan Gerdd William Mathias recognises the principle of equality between the Welsh and English Languages.
 Regard for both languages has been integral to the administration of CGWM since its inception.

 CGWM operates as a bilingual organisation and is committed to communicating with the public in Wales bilingually.
 The publication of this policy incorporates many of the current working practices of CGWM.

 Within CGWM, the Director and the Board of Trustee-Directors are responsible for the operation of the policy and for communicating it to all staff and tutors.

 - All Board members involved with relevant policy formulation, staff and tutors will be made aware of CGWM’s Welsh Language policies and its responsibilities under the Welsh Language Act 1993 and Welsh Language Measure 2011.

 - CGWM will strive to ensure that its dealings with the public are of an equally high standard in Welsh and English.